bjlkeng/bjlkeng.github.io/source/posts/rl-math.rst

 .. description:
 .. type: text

-It's been a long time coming, but I finally got around to gaining some intuition on reinforcement learning.
-At least in my experience, RL comes up a lot less often in real world problem compared to supervised learning.
-You really have to have something that fits the shape of RL and that can't be more easily solved (well enough) by something simpler like a `contextual bandits <https://en.wikipedia.org/wiki/Multi-armed_bandit#Contextual_bandit>`__ or some more hacky method like throwing a classifier at it.
-The other motivation is that RL is driving a lot of the gains in LLM post-training nowadays so I thought I should have a deeper understanding of it.
+It's been a long time coming, but I finally got around to really internalizing a lot of the ideas from reinforcement learning.
+In my experience, RL comes up a lot less often in real world problem compared to supervised learning so I really never spent a lot of time digging into it simply because I didn't need to.
+In cases where it might have fit, usually a simpler solution like a `contextual bandits <https://en.wikipedia.org/wiki/Multi-armed_bandit#Contextual_bandit>`__ or some more hacky supervised learning method was good enough.
+But now that RL is used heavily in LLM post-training I thought I should have a deeper (read mathematical) understanding of it.

 In the spirit of trying to keeping things shorter [#]_, this post is going to be a concise primer on a few big ideas in reinforcement learning.
-It uses a useful frame that I got while watching Nathan Lambert's rlhf course [Lambert]_ and, as usual, goes through the math to relate some of the key concepts to build intuition.
+It uses a useful frame that I got while watching Nathan Lambert's RLHF course [Lambert]_ and, as usual, builds up the math for some of the key concepts to gain a deeper intuition.
 For me at least, I dislike it when you are just presented with disparate equations without understanding how you got to them.
 Many ML explanations either skip over the derivation, which builds intuition, or go way overboard explaining the minutiae.
 I'm hoping this post will strike a good balance to give you a clear framework to understand some of the big concepts in RL concisely with the usual caveat that this isn't my area of expertise and it won't be exhaustive.